James Henry Mays

-James Henry Mays (June 29, 1868 – April 19, 1926) was a U.S. Representative from Utah.
+James Henry Mays (June 29, 1868 – April 19, 1926) was an American lawyer, businessman, and politician who served three terms as a U.S. Representative from Utah from 1915 to 1921.

+Early life and education

 Born in Morristown, Tennessee, Mays attended the district schools.
 He moved to Kansas in 1883 with his parents, who settled in Galena, Kansas.
 He worked in the mines and as a lumberman.

 He attended the Kansas State Normal School.

-From 1893 to 1902 engaged in the life insurance business at Chicago, Illinois, Dubuque, Iowa, and Salt Lake City, Utah.

-He was graduated from the law department of the University of Michigan at Ann Arbor in 1895.
+From 1893 to 1902 he was employed in the life insurance business in Chicago, Illinois, Dubuque, Iowa, and in Salt Lake City, Utah.
+He graduated from the law department of the University of Michigan at Ann Arbor in 1895.

+Career

 He was admitted to the bar and commenced practice in Ann Arbor, Michigan.

 He moved to Indianapolis, Indiana, in 1896 and to Utah in 1902.